dhaitz/allpypi/README.md

 Now you can compute the layout:

     node index.js

+The result are the files in the `data/` folder.
+Most important are `labels.json`, `links.bin` and `positions.bin`.

+Note: if you recompute the layout (e.g. with an updated `links.csv`), you have to delete the `.bin`files from the directory.

 Once the layout is computed, you can visualize it with `anvaka/pm` visualization (see